efekos/Simpler/guide/tutorials/Creating A Command.md

 ````

 ## Creating a CoreCommand
-Let's say we want to seperate the `/feed` command to two commands called `/full health` and `/full hunger`.
+Let's say we want to separate the `/feed` command to two commands called `/full health` and `/full hunger`.
 In a case like
 this, we might need a `CoreCommand` to be in action.

 `CoreCommand`s are simply a tree containing `SubCommand`s inside them.
 So we won't do actual command stuff like we did in